libretro/libretro-uae/README.md

 - Automatic M3U playlist generation of all files
 - The use of zipped images in M3Us
-- Hard drive images will be treated one by one and only the first file found is selected for launch
-- If no disk/drive images are found, the ZIP will be treated as a directory
+- If no compatible images are found, the ZIP will be treated as a directory

 ### M3U support